Day |

 The area of Finland (capital - Helsinki) is around 338,000 sq Km, around 4 times the size of West Bengal and per capita income is 54,000 USD.
 Finnish Lapland is also locally regarded as the home of Santa Claus, with several theme parks, such as Santa Claus Village and Santa Park in Rovaniem.
 Lapland refers to a large region in the far north of Europe, mainly within the Arctic Circle.
 It includes the northern parts of Finland, Norway, Sweden, and the Kola Peninsula of Russia.
 Lapland is also known as the Land of the Midnight Sun.
 People go there for Northern Lights.
 It is also famous for reindeer.

 The quickest and most convenient way to get from Helsinki Airport to the city centre is by the Finnair Airport Train.
 Trains depart every 15 minutes during the day, and the journey time is about 27 minutes.
 The ticket price is €4.15 for adults.
-We bought the ticket at the ticket machines at Helsinki Airport .
+We bought the ticket from the ticket machines at Helsinki Airport .

 To take the train, follow the signs for "Trains" or "Juna" (Finnish for train).
 The trains depart from the Aviapolis station, which is located underground beneath the airport terminal.
 You can take the elevator or escalator down to the station.